lucadellalib/sac-beta/README.md

 # Soft Actor-Critic with Beta Policy via Implicit Reparameterization Gradients

-This project investigates the use of [soft actor-critic (SAC)](https://arxiv.org/abs/1801.01290v2) with a beta policy, which, compared to a normal policy, does not suffer from boundary effect bias and [has been shown to convergence faster](https://proceedings.mlr.press/v70/chou17a.html).
+This project investigates the use of [soft actor-critic (SAC)](https://arxiv.org/abs/1801.01290v2) with the beta policy, which, compared to the normal policy, does not suffer from boundary effect bias and [has been shown to convergence faster](https://proceedings.mlr.press/v70/chou17a.html).
 Implicit reparameterization approaches based on [automatic differentiation](https://arxiv.org/abs/1805.08498v4) and [optimal mass transport](https://arxiv.org/abs/1806.01851v2) are used to draw samples from the policy in a differentiable manner, as required by SAC.
 For the experimental